mcoza/hammdroid-job-agent/docs/design-decisions.md

 Local inference also makes the setup easier for me to inspect.
 I can check which model is loaded, whether it is using the GPU, where the files are stored, and which endpoint Hermes is calling.

-## Use Hermes instead of building an agent framework
+## Hermes instead of building an agent framework

 The part I care about is the job-search workflow.
 I do not need to build tool routing and agent plumbing from scratch just to get there.